cculianu/WebSocket/README.md

 connect(sock, &QTcpSocket::connected, this, [this, sock]{
     // create the socket wrapper
     auto websock = new WebSocket::Wrapper(sock, this);
-    // 'sock' is now reparented to 'websock', and 'websock' wraps 'sock'.
+    // 'sock' is now a child of 'websock' ('websock' wraps 'sock').
     // (do not use 'sock' directly anymore, instead use 'websock').

     // We will start the handshake process below: